cosmos/ibc/spec/app/ics-100-atomic-swap/README.md

 `Atomic Swap`: An exchange of tokens from separate chains without transfering tokens from one blockchain to another.

-`Order`: an offer to exchange quantity X of token A for quantity Y of token B. Tokens offered are sent to an escrow account (owned by the module)
+`Order`: An offer to exchange quantity X of token A for quantity Y of token B. Tokens offered are sent to an escrow account (owned by the module).

 `Maker`: A user that makes or initiates an order.